KiltedCode/khandaria-campaign/sessions/2024/2024-05-02-ethereal-phone-home.md

 nod to giant, lets us keep anchor
 realize it is like all the elements of the material plane combined together

+about 2am
+could try to rest for wall
+or could try ninja crew

 [back to table of contents](/sessions/README.md)